 The problem here is that when you come back the next day to follow up on comments the person is no longer there.
 This is called “Front-End Interaction” and you need to have a plan to approach it.
 It is key if you want to build loyalty in your present audience.

 A great solution for this is getting email alerts when somebody writes a comment on your page, that way you can react in a timely manner.
 Since Facebook seems to have forgotten that feature, you will need to rely on a 3rd-party solution.
 HyperAlerts does the trick with a simple web application that you set up in 2 minutes, connect your Facebook Page, and choose the frequency of the alerts.

 9. You’re Posting At The Wrong Times

-Instead of recommending best times for you I’ll suggest you experiment with different times and track when people interacts the most.
+Instead of recommending the best times for you, I’ll suggest you experiment with different times and track when people interact the most.
 This is a testing game and we’re all in different industries and parts of the planet.